Update– February 2nd, 2021 – Added some edits, paragraphs, and scripture.

 The first consequence of sin was the death of humanity.
 Not immediately, but humans, at one time, were not destined to die (this is why our soul is immortal).
 But the choice of sin is death, and humans became mortals because of that choice.

 Another consequence was that mankind would toil and have hardship in life.
 Women would have labor pains in childbirth.
 Life, in general, would not be made easy.
 Such is the consequence of darkness.
-Anxiety, depression, self-judgment, and more brokenness floods humanity because our one tie with the Truth was broken.
+Anxiety, depression, self-judgment, and more brokenness floods humanity because our unity with the Lord was broken.

 Sin is addicting, debilitating, and chains us to where we feel we cannot break free.